Power Plant and District Cooling Facility Tours

 - Tour participants must stay with their designated Austin Energy guide at all times.

-- Austin Energy will immediately stop the tour if a group member or members violates safety principals, leaves the group, or uses unauthorized recording devices.
+- Austin Energy will immediately stop the tour if a group member or members violates safety principles, leaves the group, or uses unauthorized recording devices.

 - Austin Energy conducts tours at our discretion.